 The use-by date indicates when a product may no longer be safe to consume.
 This is because, after the use-by-date, microbial contamination of food or spoilage may occur.
 Therefore, follow these dates to prevent foodborne illnesses.

 Best-before dates show when the food is expected to keep its peak quality.
-While consuming food after this date is generally safe, its fresh taste and texture may change over time.
+While food after this date is generally safe, its fresh taste and texture may change.

-Food can be eaten after the best-before date if it is thoroughly cooked, but it is unsafe to eat food beyond its use-by date.
-Proper storage according to the manufacturer’s instructions maintains food’s freshness.
+If thoroughly cooked, food can be eaten after the best-before date, but it is unsafe to eat food beyond its use-by date.
+Proper storage, according to the manufacturer’s instructions, maintains food’s freshness.

 Understanding these labels helps us avoid getting sick.
 If we eat something past its use-by date, we could risk getting food poisoning from bacteria like Listeria.
 This bacteria can grow quickly in certain foods and can be dangerous, especially for people with weaker immune systems.